I am Pilgrim has a compelling plot, rich characters, horrifying jeopardy and seat-edge cliff-hangers. Here are 8 reasons I recommend it.

 I am Pilgrim is not perfect.
 The narrative is politically incorrect to a degree verging on parody, as Pilgrim and other supposedly sympathetic characters casually dismiss the qualities of one set of people after another – Serbs, Albanians, Russians, Japanese, and Arabs just to start with.
 The assumption that a top female Turkish police officer would be incapable of firing a pistol accurately betrays either startling sexism or a lack of understanding of the trigger-happy nature of the Turkish police.
 And the Afghan sequences of the book have weak patches, occasionally sinking almost to Shantaram-esque levels of boilerplate.

-On the whole, though, these are minor quibbles set against the strength of the narrative; and one may debate to what extent thrillers should attempt political correctness.
+On the whole, though, these are minor quibbles set against the powerful narrative; and one may debate to what extent thrillers should attempt political correctness.
 If you like a good blockbuster thriller, try I am Pilgrim.

 P.S.
-If you enjoy fresh, original writing, feel free to follow my Facebook page or sign up for e-mail updates (top right – see blue “click here” button).
+For more fresh, original writing, feel free to follow my Facebook page or sign up for e-mail updates (top right – see blue “click here” button).
 Or you can join my mailing list – I’ll be delighted to give you a free “Hotel Story” to say thanks.
 You can explore the range of writing on this site via my five pleasure paths.